 375 Islam in Canada

 Students gain an understanding of the diversity of Islam and Muslims in Canada.
 The course examines how Muslims negotiate their religious identities in Canadian civic society.
 Students engage critically with different theoretical models shaping conceptions of identity and consider their relevance to public policy debates.
 The course uses Muslim and non-Muslim authors representing diverse points of view that have an impact on questions of immigration, multiculturalism, and religious pluralism.
 Cross-listed as SOCI 374.
-Offered in online format.
 Three credits.
-Offered 2024-2025.
+Offered in online format 2025-2026.

 398 Selected Topics